 - Fragrances – This could attract the “undesirables”.
 Save yourself the itchiness, red welts cortisone cream.

 - The Chef’s Kitchen – Cooking while camping can be simple.
-Chef Ramsay won’t be attending most likely so don’t feel like you have to have to bring ever utensil, pot, and pans.
+Chef Ramsay won’t be attending most likely so don’t feel like you have to have to bring every utensil, pot, and pans.

 To ensure you won’t become a human popsicle overnight don’t forget some other essentials that will help with your slumber.

 - A Good Sleeping Bag – There are several different types of sleeping bags to choose from depending on your preference and the climate.
-You can go ancient Egyptian and snag a mummy bag which will cover you from head to toe only leaving room for your face to be exposed because we all gotta breathe right?
-There are also down sleeping bags which are always a smart move as the down feathers are natures natural insulator.
-Now if you’re old fashion like me, the good ol’ rectangular shaped sleeping bags regulated for the temperature you’ll be experiencing.
+You can go ancient Egyptian and snag a mummy bag that will cover you from head to toe only leaving room for your face to be exposed because we all gotta breathe right?
+There are also down sleeping bags which are always a smart move as the down feathers are nature’s natural insulator.
+Now if you’re old fashion like me, the good ol’ rectangular-shaped sleeping bags are regulated for the temperature you’ll be experiencing.

 - A Warm Fleece Blanket – Personally what I prefer to do is line the inside of my sleeping bag with the blanket.
-This way the fleece will help to trap a great deal of body heat and the sleeping bag will be the secondary barrier which will trap warm air on the outside of the fleece blanket cocooning you in warmth
+This way the fleece will help to trap a great deal of body heat and the sleeping bag will be the second barrier that will trap warm air on the outside of the fleece blanket cocooning you in warmth

 - A Cot or Air Mattress – Now these items aren’t just for “glampers” these can be very practical items to help beat the cold as they provide a barrier between you and the cold ground.

-Combing the above 4 and pairing you chosen pajamas, you will surely put to bed any concern or freezing while camping out.
+Combing the above 4 and pairing your chosen pajamas, you will surely put to bed any concern or freezing while camping out.

 There are probably more items that could be added to the list but these are the ones that are the most common, some out of habit others from overthinking the experience.